 Everything is digital, everything is connected, and everything pours forth data – this is the 4th Industrial Revolution.

-What Is The Technology Driving The 4IR?
+What Is the Technology Driving The 4IR?

 A number of specific types of technology are driving the 4IR.

 Big Data.
 Everything, from our smartphones to our manufacturing plants especially using pneumatic conveyors and vibratory feeders, to our mattresses to our refrigerators, is now producing data.
-The challenge is that it’s often difficult to collate this data into meaningful form.
-In other words, there is loads of data but it’s really difficult to make sense of it.
+The challenge is it’s often difficult to collate this data into meaningful form.
+In other words, there are loads of data but it’s really difficult to make sense of it.

 Big data platforms help companies join, analyze, and make meaningful decisions based on all the data available to them.